All Night Long: Mike Forney & Telstar

 A cultural phenomenon that was changing the landscape in the late fifties and early sixties was the drive-in restaurant.
 Across America, kids listening to radios in their cars would cruise from one popular drive-in to another.
 The soundtrack to the drive-in scene was rock ‘n’ roll and pop that blasted out of loud speakers, jukeboxes and cool cars.

 Bellingham kept pace with national trends.
 There were dozens of drive-ins scattered about the city.
 Two of the most popular spots were “The Shack” (Home of the 19¢ beefy) and “Bunk’s.”
 Both establishments were close to Bellingham High School (the only high school in town at the time).
 KPUG’s management realized that rock music and drive-ins went together like hamburgers and fries.
 With strong ratings in younger demographics, KPUG co-promoted with local drive-ins.
-This KPUG promotional poster hung on the wall inside “The Shack.”
+The KPUG promotional poster in the photo hung on the wall inside “The Shack” drive-in.

 Mike Forney’s weekday shift ran from six to midnight.
 It was on the night of November 15, 1962 that Forney carried out his “Telstar” stunt.
 Dick Stark, a veteran of more than 50 years at KPUG, was there.
 Here’s his version of the story: